soydivision/Selenide-quick-FAQ/README.md

 SomePage.Title.shouldHave(Condition.visible);
 SomePage.Title.shouldHave(Condition.enabled);
 ```
 How to start a new browser for each test?
+TestNG scenario:
 ```
 @AfterClass(alwaysRun = true)
 {